turgaysebzecioglu/game-AIML/README.md

 # game-AIML
-Games written in the AIML/
+Games written in the AIML /
 The natural language of these games is Turkish